-We have many historically significant landmark trees located in the state of Washington, and the State Archives contains many records that document the people and events related to the state’s most historic trees.
+We have many historically significant trees in Washington, and many State Archives records document the people and events related to the state’s most historic trees.

-Although State Archives collections mainly consist of state and local government record, many archival collections also contain photographs.
+Although State Archives collections mainly consist of state and local government records, many archival collections also contain photographs.

 The plaque seen in the Medicine Creek tree photo at right was dedicated by the Daughters of the American Revolution to commemorate the signing of the Treaty of Medicine Creek on December 24, 1854.
 Imagine the people who walked close to the tree.